Kash Aap Hamare Hote: Plot

 Amrita is the adopted daughter of Yashwant Raj Mankotia.
 Amrita was the daughter of the late Yashwant Raj's friend.
 Yashwant has a son, Randeep Raj Mankotia, who is in Canada.
 Yashwant plans to get Randeep and Amrita married.
 Randeep does not want to go to India to visit his father.
 To make Randeep come to Yashwant, he pretends to have heart trouble.
 Randeep does not want to leave his business.
 He gets even more upset when he learns that he is going to marry Amrita.
 His father says if he does not accept the marriage, all his property will go to Amrita.
 Randeep agrees to the marriage.
 After the wedding, Randeep and Amrita travel to Canada.
 When they go to Randeep's house, Amrita meets Simone, Randeep's business partner/spouse.
 Simone and Randeep humiliate Amrita, and she runs away.
 Randeep gathers some men and orders them to find Amrita and kill her.
 Amrita then hides in the garage of Jay Kumar, who befriends her.
-Daljit Brar [Dolly] (Ravee Gupta) is the daughter of Jay's boss and is jealous of the friendship between them, so she fires Jay.
+Daljit Brar [Dolly] is the daughter of Jay's boss and is jealous of the friendship between them, so she fires Jay.
 Yashwant Raj misses Amrita, so he goes to Canada to visit her.
 When Yashwant asks where Amrita is, Randeep lies and says she has humiliated him by taking up alcohol.
 Yashwant doesn't believe this; he goes to find her and the truth.
 Afterward, he finds out that his son has not only disgraced Amrita but is doing illegal drug business with Simone.
 After a brawl, Yashwant kills his son, and he is later discharged by the court, and he decides to go back home while blessing Amrita and Jay.